Tips for Working with Cowork

 • March

-Cowork is an AI Agent from Anthropic that works directly on your computer.
-But "being able to use it" and "knowing how to use it well" are two different things — this article compiles tips from Anthropic and real-world user experience to help you work with Cowork safely, productively, accurately, and fast.
+Cowork is an AI Agent from Anthropic that actually works on your computer.
+But "being able to use it" and "knowing how to use it well" are two different things — this article compiles tips from Anthropic and real user experience to help you work with Cowork safely, productively, accurately, and quickly

-Cowork is not an ordinary chatbot — it is an AI Agent with access to your files and the ability to run code on your machine.
-This means:
+Cowork is not an ordinary chatbot — it's an AI Agent with access to files and the ability to run code on your machine That means:

-• Unclear instructions may produce incorrect or unexpected results
+• Unclear commands may produce wrong or unexpected results

 • Poor configuration may expose sensitive files to AI unnecessarily

-• Without knowing about Queue and Plugins, you may waste time doing tasks one by one instead of batching them
+• Not knowing Queue and Plugin may waste time doing tasks one by one instead of batching

-The tips below are divided into 4 sections covering everything you need to know.
+The following tips are divided into 4 sections based on what you need to know

 1.1 Create a Dedicated Folder for Cowork

-Do not give Cowork access to your entire Home Directory — create a dedicated folder and grant access only to that folder, for example:
+Don't let Cowork access your entire Home Directory — create a specific folder and grant access only to that folder, such as:

 • ~/CoworkProjects/ — for project work